 More than 32,000 people live in the capital city of St. John’s, in the north-west of the island.
 Tourism is the lifeblood of Antigua.
 Fortunately, there is a very deep harbour able to accommodate large cruise ships.
 Yacht Charter and sailing are very popular pastimes here.
-The island has many, well-organised Yacht Charter companies and yachts available.
+The island has many well-organised Yacht Charter companies and yachts available.

-Today English Harbour and the village of Falmouth are well-known as a yacht provisioning centres.
+Today English Harbour and the village of Falmouth are well-known as yacht provisioning centres.
 During Antigua Sailing Week, in late April/early May, the annual regatta attracts a considerable amount of yachts to the island.

 Some months of the year are best avoided if you’re into sailing due to hurricanes.
 On 6th September 2017, a Category 5 Hurricane Irma destroyed 90% of the buildings on the island of Barbuda, next door to Antigua.

 The Arawak were the first documented group of indigenous people to settle in Antigua.
-They made it to the island by canoe (piragua) from the island from South America.
+They made it to the island by canoe (piragua) from the island of South America.
 The Arawak introduced farming to Antigua and Barbuda.
 Among the crops cultivated was the Antiguan “Black” pineapple.

 Many Arawak left Antigua about A.D.
 1100.
 Another tribe, the Carib people, who also came from Venezuela, raided those who remained.